MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/pythondebugger.md

 MeVisLab provides the powerful integrated text editor MATE.
 By default, MATE is used to create/edit files like Python scripts.
 In this tutorial, we want to show you how to debug Python scripts in MeVisLab.

 ## Prepare Your Network
-We are using a very simple network of pre-defined modules, but you can also debug your self-written Python scripts.
+We are using a very simple network of predefined modules, but you can also debug your self-written Python scripts.
 Add a `LocalImage` module to your workspace and connect it to a `DicomTagBrowser` module.
 The `DicomTagBrowser` module shows a table containing the DICOM tags of your currently opened file.

 ![Example Network](images/tutorials/basicmechanics/Debug1.png "Example Network")